patckennedy/learning-log/README.md

 ## 🔎 Why This Repo?

 - Keeps me accountable and consistent.
-- Shows recruiters and collaborators my **dedication to continuous learning**.
 - Acts as a **knowledge base** I can revisit anytime.

 ---